Solve your asset tracking, monitoring, utilization, and maintenance issues with a simple cellular IoT solution.

 Using Blues Wireless Notecard and Notehub for connectivity, you can deploy low-cost GPS tracking devices for a fleet of assets that allows holistic data access from anywhere using a cloud-based dashboard.
 For the fastest development time, plug the Notecard into a Notecarrier, a host board with extensions for headers, battery connections and antennae.
 You can go from unboxing to sending arbitrary data over the global cellular network in less than 30 minutes.

 If you’ve been searching for a scalable GPS tracking solution with global connectivity and no monthly fees, this is the best project to follow.
-The Notecard comes with 500 MB of cellular connectivity data and 5,000 monthly consumption credits included.
+The Notecard comes with 500 MB of data usable over 10 years.
 You can find the complete project assembly instructions on Hackster.

 Hackster: https://www.hackster.io/rob-lauer/sending-a-cellular-gps-tracker-around-the-world-literally-4b830c